takbok/shared-contacts-admin/video-tutorial/README.md

 #SCA Video Tutorial

-For to view the video tutorial on Youtube visit:
+To view the video tutorial on Youtube visit:

 - https://www.youtube.com/c/takbok

-otherwise, see below for the same, identical video tutorial:
+otherwise, see below for the same, identical video tutorial.

 ###Video Tutorial 1 of 4: